IcePanorama/HarvesterHarvester/.github/USAGE.md

 If you've already copied your disks to some place on your hard drive, you can update `internal-dat-file-paths.txt` as needed and then specify that directory using a command-line argument.

-To update `internal-dat-file-paths.txt`, open the file in a text editor and change all occurences of `DISK1`, `DISK2`, and `DISK3` to the names of those actual subdirectories.
+To update `internal-dat-file-paths.txt`, open the file in a text editor and change all occurrences of `DISK1`, `DISK2`, and `DISK3` to the names of those actual subdirectories.
 Don't touch any other part of this file.
 This  is my really cheap way of handling file associations needed for internal dat file extraction. :)

 Once that's done, open up a command prompt/terminal wherever HH is installed and type: